MiaoDX/hand_in_homework/Computer_Graphics/Project/presentation/presentation.md

 * Demo usages
-    - faster rcnn
+    - generate dataset
-    - Deep Q-Learning
+    - evaluate faster rcnn

 ***
 ## Step by step guide

-The guide to set up the whole environment can be found in [my write-ups](this is a website page)
+The guide to set up the whole environment can be found in [my write-ups](https://github.com/MiaoDX/unrealcv_examples/installation_and_set_up.md)

 ***
 ## What I have done?